| |

 Valcour Island Lighthouses, Lake Champlain, NY:

-Assessments and concept plans for two
+Two separate assessments and concept plans for two historic

-In 1912, the 1858 Crown Point lighthouse
+lighthouses.
+The 1858 Crown Point lighthouse was transformed

-Rodin and important American sculptor C.A.
-Heber.
-Repair and
+bronze sculptures by Auguste Rodin and important American sculptor

-include security protection for the Rodin.
+structure, including electronic security protection for the

-The 1874 Valcour Island (Bluff Point)
+The 1874 Valcour Island (Bluff Point) structure is a lighthouse

 and the light was recently reactivated.
 Repair and replacement